01 Oct The link between Cancer, Insulin Resistance and a Ketogenic Diet

 Cancer Fighting Foods

-cooking enhances cancer-fighting and anti-oxidant properties.
+Tomatoes: cooking enhances cancer-fighting and anti-oxidant properties.
 Lycopene, which gives tomatoes their red colour is a cancer-fighting anti-oxidant.
-Lycopene was found to stop endometrial cancer cell growth in a study in Nutrition and Cancer
+Lycopene was found to stop endometrial cancer cell growth in a study in Nutrition and Cancer.

 Phytochemicals in garlic have been found to halt the formation of nitrosamines, carcinogens formed in the stomach.